Terms of Business

 The Company provides Clients with a financial promotions review service.
 This consists of conducting a compliance review of Clients’ marketing and advertisement content and providing written recommendations where appropriate.

 The Company provides Clients with a compliance audit service.
-This includes, but is not limited to, conducting an onsite (or remote) audit of Clients’ business models and documentation. the Company produce a written audit report as part of the compliance audit service.
+This includes, but is not limited to, conducting an onsite (or remote) audit of Clients’ business models and documentation.
+The Company produce a written audit report as part of the compliance audit service.
+The scope of any audit shall be agreed by the Company prior to any auditing services taking place and can be extended (which may be at an additional charge) with the agreement of the Client and the Company.